Company Conversion

 1. Access to Capital for Current Shareholders

 Existing shareholders have an avenue of escape in the form of becoming public.
 Having your company’s stock trade publicly increases liquidity for shareholders looking to sell.
-Early investors or founders may require this liquidity to realise the value of their investments.
+Early investors or founders may require this liquidity to realize the value of their investments.
 Potential workers will be more enthusiastic about your company’s stock if they know they may exercise their stock options and sell their shares on the stock market.
 This might help your company entice highly qualified individuals to join its team.

 1. Value in the Market and Name Recognition